vortexsolution-coldfusion/byscuit-gtm-cmp-template/README.md

 - It does **not** set Consent Mode defaults or updates
 - It does **not** send analytics or advertising hits

+This template does not push custom events to the dataLayer.
+It only applies optional Google configuration flags using GTM’s gtagSet API.

 All consent defaults, updates, persistence, and user interactions are handled by the **Byscuit CMP client script**.

 ---